-The likelihood that D. lepelleyi, E. hispidus, H. heterotrichus, P. interceptus, P. odontomachi, P. lilacinus, P. aurantiacus, P. baliteus, P. cryptus, and R. spinosus will enter Australia or that P. minor will enter Western Australia as a result of trade in mangosteen fruit from Indonesia and be distributed in a viable state to a susceptible host is: MODERATE.
+The likelihood that D. lepelleyi, E. hispidus, H. heterotrichus, P. interceptus, P. odontomachi, P. lilacinus, P. minor, P. aurantiacus, P. baliteus, P. cryptus, and R. spinosus will enter Australia as a result of trade in mangosteen fruit from Indonesia and be distributed in a viable state to a susceptible host is: MODERATE.

-As indicated above, the probability of establishment and of spread for the listed mealybug species is being based on the assessment for P. cryptus on mangosteens from Thailand (DAFF 2004b); for P. lilacinus, R. spinosus and P. cryptus on mangoes from Taiwan (Biosecurity Australia 2006b) and for P. minor on bananas from the Philippines (Biosecurity Australia 2008).
+As indicated above, the probability of establishment and of spread for D. lepelleyi, E. hispidus, H. heterotrichus, P. interceptus, P. odontomachi, P. lilacinus, P. minor, P. aurantiacus, P. baliteus, P. cryptus, and R. spinosus is being based on the assessment for mangosteens from Thailand (DAFF 2004b) mangoes from Taiwan (Biosecurity Australia 2006b) and bananas from the Philippines (Biosecurity Australia 2008).
 The ratings from the previous assessments are presented below: